 Brazil’s ousted president Dilma Rousseff will attend Lula’s campaign launch event in Contagem, as well as members of the PT, governors, senators, members of parliament, and leaders of people’s movements.

-Edition: Joana Tavares
+Edited by: Joana Tavares